Fleetwood Town F.C.: Highbury Stadium

-Rivalries
+Supporters and rivalries

+Supporters of the club are sometimes known as the Cod Army, which is also used as a nickname for the club alongside The Fishermen, the club's traditional nickname.

-Although they have only met 13 times in a competitive fixture as of the end of the 2021–22 season, Fleetwood have a growing rivalry with Fylde Coast neighbours Blackpool who, followed by Morecambe and Preston North End, are the nearest Football League clubs to Fleetwood.
+Although they have only met 15 times in a competitive fixture as of the end of the 2023–24 season, Fleetwood have a growing rivalry with Fylde Coast neighbours Blackpool who, followed by Morecambe and Preston North End, are the nearest Football League clubs to Fleetwood.

-Fleetwood also have more traditional local rivalries against Morecambe, Southport and Barrow, all of whom have competed against Fleetwood fairly regularly when all four were non-league clubs.
+Fleetwood also have more traditional local rivalries against Morecambe, Southport and Barrow, all of whom have competed against Fleetwood fairly regularly when all four were non-League clubs.
 Other rivalries with nearby clubs have included those with Accrington Stanley, Chorley and Lancaster City.

 According to a 2019 survey called 'The League of Love And Hate', Fleetwood supporters named Blackpool (83%), Morecambe (74%) and Accrington Stanley (62%) as their biggest rivals, with Preston North End (51%) and Wigan Athletic (47%) following.
 It may not be an entirely accurate representation, however, as the survey did not give the option of choosing non-league clubs, of whom some would more than likely feature.